-- DTS does not synchronize data definition language (DDL) operations.
-If a DDL operation is performed on a table in the source database during data synchronization, you must perform the following steps: Remove the table from the required objects, remove the index for the table from the Elasticsearch cluster, and then add the table to the required objects.
+- DTS does not synchronize DDL operations.
+If a DDL operation is performed on a table in the source database during data synchronization, you must perform the following operations: Remove the table from the objects to be synchronized, delete the index for the table from the Elasticsearch cluster, and then add the table to the objects to be synchronized.
 For more information, see Remove an object from a data synchronization task and Add an object to a data synchronization task.

 - To add columns to the table that you want to synchronize, perform the following steps: Modify the mapping of the table in the Elasticsearch cluster, perform DDL operations in the PolarDB for MySQL cluster, and then pause and start the data synchronization task.

 Data type mappings

 The data types of the PolarDB for MySQL cluster and the Elasticsearch cluster do not have one-to-one correspondence.
 During initial schema synchronization, DTS converts the data types of the PolarDB for MySQL cluster into those of the Elasticsearch cluster.
 For more information, see Data type mappings for schema synchronization.